worldbank/gld/Support/B - Country Survey Details/GEO/LFS/Merging_Original_Employment_Data_and_Coding_Labour_Variables.md

 2) people who are currently seeking jobs and would be able to start working (no to G1; answered either one of G2 and yes to G9).
 This gives confidence that the public "strict" definitions of unemployment and non-labour force align with the GLD definition in the earlier rounds where the full question sequence is available.

 For the post-2019 rounds, GLD relies on the raw derived variable `Unemployed` to retain future starters consistently.
-This is especially important in 2024, because the delivered labour file does not retain `G1`, so future starters cannot be identified directly from the questionnaire items.
+This is especially important in 2024, because the raw labour file does not retain `G1`, so future starters cannot be identified directly from the questionnaire items.
 The derived variable appears to preserve the within-three-month future-starter logic used in the earlier rounds and is therefore the preferred source for unemployment coding in those years.

 ```
         gen byte lstatus=.